blurpy/kouchat.net/help/user-guide-console.md

 # User guide for Console

 This is the user guide for the Console version of KouChat.

-It runs on Windows, Linux and Mac OS X.
+It's part of KouChat for Desktop, and must be started with the `--console` startup argument for the console mode to be enabled.

 ## Main chat